 The bathroom and shower situation on board is definitely one of the aspects of sailing that people are curious about.
 Each boat is different, but our boat had an en-suite toilet and shower in each room.
 Though, they were tiny.

 Toilets are flush, however you cannot flush toilet paper.
 The showers are the handle of the sink which means the entire bathroom turns into a wet room.
 It’s interesting for sure and, at 5’8, I was a bit too tall for the hose to stretch and had to crouch a bit.
-But, it worked and I didn’t shower daily since I was in the ocean every day and there was a shower to rinse off the salt at the back of the boat.
-One of the ports (in Syros) actually had a pay shower as well which we took advantage of.
+But, it worked.
+I didn’t shower daily since I was in the ocean every day and there was a shower to rinse off the salt at the back of the boat.
+Plus, one of the ports (in Syros) actually had a pay shower as well which I took advantage of.

 Was it the best shower situation?
 No, but really it wasn’t that bad and you get used to it pretty quickly.